AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Array</p> </td>
    <td> <p>You can use the array type to work with several values of the same type, including collections.
-An example is the [!UICONTROL Email] modules: they return an array of attachments and each attachment contains name, content, size, and so on. <!--For more information, see <a href="../../workfront-fusion/mapping/map-an-array.md" class="MCXref xref">Map an array</a>.--></p> </td>
+An example is the [!UICONTROL Email] modules: they return an array of attachments and each attachment contains name, content, size, and so on.
+For more information, see <a href="/help/workfront-fusion/create-scenarios/map-data/map-an-array.md" class="MCXref xref">Map an array or array element</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Validation</p> </td>